comtocode/WebstagramBundle/README.md

 ### Override default template

-Finaly, you need a specific template or use your own, you can do it ! (but we suggest to refering by our template)
+Finally, you need a specific template or uses your own, you can do it ! (but we suggest you to referring by our template) :

 ```twig
 {{  render_esi(controller(